marbl/parsnp/README.md

 ## From source

 To build Parsnp from source, users must have automake 1.15, autoconf, and libtool installed.
-Parsnp also requires RaxML, Phipack, and numpy.
+Parsnp also requires RaxML, Phipack, Harvest-tools, and numpy.
 Some additional features require Mash, FastANI and FastTree.
 All of these packages are available via Conda (many on the Bioconda channel).

 ### Build instructions
 First, you must build the Muscle library